waku-org/js-waku/guides/reactjs-relay.md

 # Connect to Other Peers

 The Waku instance needs to connect to other peers to communicate with the network.
-First, create `bootstrapWaku` to connect to Waku bootstrap nodes (hosted by Status):
+First, create `bootstrapWaku` to connect to Waku bootstrap nodes:

 ```js
 import { getBootstrapNodes } from 'js-waku';